Overview

 - Upgraded facilities: Increases capacity to support Cooktown’s growing boating community and tourism.

-The survey will close on Sunday 26 April 2026.
+Community consultation closed on Sunday 26 April 2026.